 For patients with difficult-to-treat seizures, epilepsy monitoring with sEEG before epilepsy surgery can help pinpoint the precise source of the seizure activity.
 Surgeons can then remove the part of the brain that is causing the seizures.

-sEEG is one tool your child's team can use to help achieve the best seizure control while minimizing risk and discomfort and maximizing your child's quality of life.
-This advanced diagnostic procedure requires state-of-the art equipment and technology.
+sEEG is one tool your child's team in the CHOP Neuroscience Center can use to help achieve the best seizure control while minimizing risk and discomfort and maximizing your child's quality of life.
+This advanced diagnostic procedure requires state-of-the-art equipment and technology.
 An experienced neurosurgeon and clinical team with expertise diagnosing and monitoring children with epilepsy should perform the procedure.